nationalarchives/da-transform-schemas/doc/adr/0001-messages-to-find-case-law.md

 The response will continue to point to a tar.gz file with metadata in the previous format; however, FCL MUST support the TDR section of the metadata.json being absent for documents that don't come from FCL.

-TRE will maintain original format messages more or less indefinately.
+TRE will maintain original format messages for the forseeable future.

 ## Consequences

-???
+In the current absence of a permanent accessible store of received judgments, FCL will need to apply metadata associated with a reparsed judgment after receiving the output from TRE.
+This might need to be created (for documents that predate TDR) or inferred from previous messages (for documents originally sent via TDR)